 The diagnosis of cognitive impairment is the centerpiece of ARIC-NCS.
-Using a variety of sources of information, our diagnostic reviewers will review data on each ARIC-NCS participant and render a diagnosis of normal cognition, mild cognitive impairment (MCI) or dementia (DEM).
-In the absence of neuroimaging at visit 6, only a syndromic diagnosis will be made.
-Information pertaining to criteria for etiologic diagnoses assigned at visit 5 may be found in MOP XX.
+Using a variety of sources of information, our diagnostic reviewers will review data on each ARIC-NCS participant and render a syndromic diagnosis of normal cognition, mild cognitive impairment (MCI) or dementia (DEM).